 Our Board of Directors reviews the compensation of our non-employee directors at least every two years or as such other time as circumstances may warrant.
-There were no changes to the compensation of our non-employee directors for 2022.

-During 2022, non-employee directors were paid an annual retainer of \$90,000, payable in quarterly installments.
+Our non-employee directors are paid an annual retainer of \$100,000, payable in quarterly installments.
 In addition, the Chairs of the Acquisition, Audit and Compensation Committees are each paid a \$20,000 retainer, the Chair of the Nominating/Corporate Governance receives a \$15,000 retainer and the Company's Lead Independent Director receives a \$15,000 retainer, in each case for services associated with those positions.
 All directors receive reimbursement of reasonable out-of-pocket expenses incurred in connection with meetings of the Board.

-Also, each director who is not an employee of the Company received in May 2022 a grant of fully vested shares of our common stock under our 2019 SIP, valued at \$100,000, valued as of the close of business on the last business day before the regular May meeting of the Compensation Committee.
+Also, each director who is not an employee of the Company receives a grant of fully vested shares valued at \$120,000 of our common stock under our 2019 SIP